EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/70_how-to-find-in-kv-map.md

 ## Overview

-This how-to provides instructions to find an object in `Key-Value Map` (`kv map`) based on the unique key.
+This guide provides instructions to find an object in `Key-Value Map` (`kv map`) based on the unique key.

 ## Before you begin